 2.5m BP: Britain may still have been an island around this time (Pliocene Period) - Stringer.

-1.8m BP: Skull and other bones found in Georgia are the oldest Hominims (of our Genus, Homo) discovered outside of Africa.
+1.8m BP: Skull and other bones found in Georgia are the oldest Hominids of our Genus, Homo discovered outside of Africa.
 Dmanisi people: shorter and with brains 40% smaller than typified by Homo erectus.
-Suggests an earlier wave of migration out of Africa (according to orthodoxy 1m BP) which may have died out or returned to the mother continent.
+This suggests an earlier wave of migration out of Africa than the orthodox 1m BP.
+They may have died out or returned to the mother continent.
 (Independent, 9/9/09.)

 10,000 BP: Pleistocene Period, when temperatures were probably 4-5 degrees C lower than at present (Wikipedia).

 1m BP: Could humans have arrived in Britain nearly 1m yrs ago?
-Stone tools discovered in Happisburgh, Norfolk UK suggest this is possible (Nature/BBC News July 2010).
+Too early for radiocarbon dating, the Palaeomagnetic context and extant species give this approximate date for stone tools discovered in Happisburgh, Norfolk, UK (Nature/BBC News July 2010).
 Environmental data suggests cool temperatures.
-Most likely species Homo antecessor, dated to 0.8-1.2 m yrs ago in northern Spain.
+Most likely species Homo antecessor, dated to 0.8-1.2 m yrs ago and known from Northern Spain.

 800,000 BP: ’Rubble pile’ believed to have ignited over huge area of SE Asia (Horizon, 20/7/06).

-780,000 BP: Last scientifically estimated major magnetic pole reversal (Magnetic Flip, op.cit, based on analysis of Hawaiian lava & metallic content of other sediments; also mentioned RI lecture 1995/6 BBC2).
-Hancock disagrees (see 12,500 BP) see also Wikipedia', 'Geomagnetic Reversals'.
+781,000 BP: Last scientifically estimated major magnetic pole reversal, Brunhes Matuyama, (Magnetic Flip, op.cit, based on analysis of Hawaiian lava and metallic content of other sediments; also mentioned RI lecture 1995/6 BBC2).
+Hancock disagrees (see 12,500 BP), and see also Wikipedia, 'Geomagnetic Reversals'.

 700,000 BP: Analysis of animal bones (butchery marks) at Westbury-sub-Mendip suggest hominid habitation 200,000 yrs earlier than Boxgrove Man.
 (Times, 4/6/02.)